Facts about Jackie Robinson

 Jackie Robinson Biography

-Jackie Robinson was the first African-American to play in baseball’s major leagues in the modern era.
+Jackie Robinson was the first Black man to play in American baseball’s major leagues in the modern era.

 In 1997, on the 50th anniversary of Jackie Robinson’s first year with the Dodgers, Major League Baseball permanently retired Robinson’s uniform number, 42.
 He is the only baseball player ever to have been so honored.
 He was posthumously awarded the Presidential Medal of Freedom by President Ronald Reagan in 1984.